 RCC includes board-support packages for LEON2, LEON3 and ERC32.
+LEON4 is supported by the LEON3 BSP.
 BSPs provide interface between RTEMS and target hardware through initialization code specific to target processor and a number of device drivers.
-Console and timer drivers are supported for all three processors.
+Console and timer drivers are supported for all processors.